-- Support from our pastoral staff;

-- Tracking of the behaviour;

-- Concerns raised with parents/carers by phone, email or letter;

-- Meeting with SLT, pupil and parents;

-- Pupil placed on report to encourage improved behaviour;

-- Support from outside agencies enlisted;
+- Support from our pastoral staff; - Tracking of the behaviour; - Concerns raised with parents/carers by phone, email or letter; - Meeting with SLT, pupil and parents; - A behaviour plan is put in place to outline specific goals and this is shared with all staff, the pupil and parents.
+This plan is then monitored and reviewed regularly to measure impact. - If the behaviour plan does not see improvement, support from outside agencies may be enlisted. - Support from SENDCO to explore any special educational needs and submit referrals where necessary.

-- Alternative educational placement sought.
+• Alternative educational placement sought.